 Is it still working normally?
 No crashes?
 Then we know our sinister service is furtively staying out of the spotlight somewhere in that list of unchecked (disabled) Services.

 Leave the top half of the service boxes enabled but this time enable the bottom half too.
 Click OK and reboot.

 Keep playing this enable-half-click-OK-reboot-dance until you can hone in on the faulty service.
 Once you find it you can leave it unchecked or uninstall it by noting the Manufacturer column in the Services tab and removing it by clicking Start and typing:

 Internet Explorer isn’t the best browser in the world; okay fine I’m being too sanguine.
 Let me rephrase: Internet Explorer isn’t the worst browser in the world but when it crashes you can sometimes feel like your world came crashing down too.

 Let’s face it: no one wants to stare at an annoying error box.
 It sucks.
 But by resetting your browser or fiddling with msconfig you can win the day.

-The next time your friend, co-worker or creepy uncle’s Internet Rxplorer dies you can triumphantly stand over his computer with his laptop over your head and shout!: I can fix this, I’ve got this.
+The next time your friend, co-worker or creepy uncle’s Internet Explorer dies you can triumphantly stand over his computer with his laptop over your head and shout!
+I can fix this, I’ve got this.
 Let’s go